Pandavulu Pandavulu Tummeda

 The film is partly inspired by the Hindi movie Golmaal 3.
-This movie and Golmaal 3 have many similarities such as story and direction, many reviewers said "It's imprinted Golmaal 3 and it's an unofficial remake".
 The movie also marks the return of Mohan Babu on film after a long self-imposed hiatus, sharing the screen with both his sons Vishnu and Manoj for the first time.
 Raveena Tandon also returned to Telugu cinema after a long hiatus with this film.
 The soundtrack and music on the film were composed by Bappa Lahiri and Achu.
 Released worldwide on 31 January 2014, the film featured Brahmanandam, Mukesh Rishi, Raghu Babu, Vennela Kishore, Supreeth Reddy, M. S. Narayana in other pivotal roles.
 Upon release, the film received a positive reception from critics and it was successful at both the Indian and overseas box offices.